utekaravinash/golang/README.md

-# golang
+# Golang Example Projects

-The complete source of Golang examples explained on my blog utekar.com
+I've created this repo to share source code of Golang examples available on my blog at https://www.utekar.com/category/golang/

+Please do let me know if you have any feedback for this repo at **avinash \[at\] utekar \[dot\] com**